Broadway (typeface)

 Broadway is a decorative typeface, perhaps the archetypal Art Deco typeface.
-The original face was designed by Morris Fuller Benton in 1927 for ATF as a capitals only display face.
+The original face was designed by Morris Fuller Benton in 1927 for ATF as a capitals-only display face.
 It had a long initial run of popularity, before being discontinued by ATF in 1954.
 It was re-discovered in the Cold Type Era and has ever since been used to evoke the feeling of the twenties and thirties.
+The font has been used in the TV shows Rhoda, My Life as a Teenage Robot, and Miami Vice.
 Several variants were made: